Seed Probiotic Review: Best Probiotic or Just Best Branding?

 Seed also appears to be funding two clinical trials on the effectiveness of their probiotic for adults, although the results don't appear to be published at the time of updating this article.

-The ingredients in Seed's probiotic for adults, called DS-01, are shown above.
-The active ingredients are included in blends.
+The ingredient blend in Seed's probiotic for adults, called DS-01, are shown below:

 Lacticaseibacillus rhamnosus SD-LR6-IT was shown in a 2012 clinical trial to restore and optimize gastric barrier function in patients who use proton pump inhibitors (PPI) for acid reflux.